jarad/jarad.github.com/data_management.md

 - Record full dates using standardized formats

-    In R, the only two Date formats that are recognized are "%Y-%m-%d" and "%Y/%m/%d".
+    In R, the only two Date formats that are recognized (by default) are "%Y-%m-%d" and "%Y/%m/%d".
+    I particularly like year followed by month followed by day because when alphabetical listing is equivalent to chronological listing.

-## What is derived data?
+## What is tidy data?

 For the purpose of this page,

-> derived data is any combination, summarization, or reshaping of your raw data.
+> tidy data is any combination, summarization, or reshaping of your raw data.

-Unlike the relatively strict ``rules'' for raw data, derived data can be any format you want.
+Unlike the relatively strict ``rules'' for raw data, tidy data can be any format you want.
 I know many individuals use Excel to produce summary statistics, figures, and tables.
 Although this is fine, I suggest a scripting language, e.g. R or SAS, that will allow you to easily recreate those statistics, figures, and tables if errors in the raw data are found.